How to Stay Warm in a Tent While Cold-weather Camping: 21 Game-changing Tips

 If car camping then blankets are a versatile accessory to keep you warm in a number of ways

-19. Pack a Pair of Tent Slippers
+19. Pack Tent Slippers

-First, they keep your feet warm while walking around on the cold floor of your shelter.
-Second, they let you dash outside for your 3 a.m. pee without having to brave the elements in your bare feet or your cold hiking shoes.
+They might not be sexy, granted, but tent slippers are among the most practical cold tent camping accessories out there.
+First, they keep your feet warm when walking around the cold floor of your shelter.
+Second, they let you dash outside for a 3 a.m. pee without doing so in your bare feet or cold hiking shoes.
 Finally, they let your feet breathe and recover from your hikes far better than boots, hiking shoes, or even a pair of socks.

 20. Keep Your Head Covered